 The BY-DM2 has an ADC built within the cable (the relatively large box between the mic and the connector).

-Another example: Shure MV5 (link to compare prices on Amazon and other online retailers).
+Another example: Shure MV5 (link to check the price on Amazon).

 The Shure MV5 comes with both a micro-USB to Lightning and a micro-USB to USB cable, though micro-USB to USB-C adapters are available on the market (link to Amazon).